-The dispute in McIntyre arose when a New Jersey resident severed four of his fingers while using a three-ton metal-shearing machine manufactured by defendant J. McIntyre Machinery, Ltd. ("McIntyre"), a company located in the United Kingdom.85 The plaintiff's employer had decided to purchase the scrap metal-shearing machine after attending a trade show in Las Vegas where McIntyre was an exhibitor.86 Plaintiff's employer, however, did not purchase the machine directly from McIntyre, which did not sell any of its machines directly to United States customers.
-Instead, the employer purchased the machine from McIntyre's sole U.S. distributor based in Ohio,87 which would have been the obvious target for the plaintiff's lawsuit had it not gone bankrupt by the time the plaintiff filed his complaint.88 Although the American distributor and English manufacturer were similarly named,89 there was no dispute in the case that "the two companies were separate and independent entities with 'no commonality of ownership or management.""90 because the injury occurred in New Jersey; because petitioner knew or reasonably should have known "that its products are distributed through a nationwide distribution system that might lead to those products being sold in any of the fifty states"; and because petitioner failed to "take some reasonable step to prevent the distribution of its products in this State."92
+The dispute in McIntyre arose when a New Jersey resident severed four of his fingers while using a three-ton metal-shearing machine manufactured by defendant J. McIntyre Machinery, Ltd. ("McIntyre"), a company located in the United Kingdom.
+85 The plaintiff's employer had decided to purchase the scrap metal-shearing machine after attending a trade show in Las Vegas where McIntyre was an exhibitor.86 The plaintiff's employer, however, did not purchase the machine directly from McIntyre, which did not sell any of its machines directly to United States customers.
+Instead, the employer purchased the machine from McIntyre's sole U.S. distributor based in Ohio,87 which would have been the obvious target for the plaintiff's lawsuit had it not gone bankrupt by the time the plaintiff filed his complaint.88 Although the American distributor and English manufacturer were similarly named,89 there was no dispute in the case that "the two companies were separate and independent entities with 'no commonality of ownership or management.'"90

-Because the plaintiff lacked any evidence that McIntyre itself sold its machine, or any other of its products, directly to any buyer in New Jersey, it relied on a stream-of-commerce theory to establish the required minimum contacts between the defendant and the forum state.91 The New Jersey Supreme Court accepted this theory as an adequate basis for the exercise of personal jurisdiction
+Because the plaintiff lacked any evidence that McIntyre itself sold its machine, or any other of its products, directly to any buyer in New Jersey, it relied on a stream-of-commerce theory to establish the required minimum contacts between the defendant and the forum